circlefin/msca-wallet-recovery/README.md

 - `WC_PROJECT_ID`
   - Type: `string`
   - Description: The WalletConnect project ID.
 We use WalletConnect to connect your signer wallets and request for signatures.
 We recommend create a blank project for this tool.
+  - Note: If you don’t hae a WalletConnect project ID, you can create one for free in a few simple steps by signing up at <https://cloud.reown.com/sign-in>.
+After account creation, create a new project and add the newly created project ID here.

 #### Transfer